James A. Bradley

-James Adam Bradley (February 14, 1830 – June 6, 1921) was a wealthy Manhattan brush manufacturer, financier, member of the New Jersey Senate, philanthropist, and real estate developer.
-He designed the resort destination of Asbury Park on the New Jersey Shore.
-Bradley was also involved in the development of Bradley Beach, which bears his name.
+James Adam Bradley (February 14, 1830 – June 6, 1921) was a businessman, financier, philanthropist, real estate developer, and Republican Party politician from New York City who is credited as the founder of Asbury Park, New Jersey, which he established in 1871 as the first temperance resort town on the Jersey Shore.
+He was also involved in the development of Ocean Grove and Bradley Beach, which bears his name.